 - (3) The amounts in this column reflect additional payments intended to compensate the named executive officers for excise taxes under Section 4999 of the Code payable in connection with severance payments and benefits in accordance with the terms of their employment agreements, other than Mr. Heald's employment agreement which does not provide for such a payment.
-Such payments will only be received by a named executive officer in the event of the termination of employment by the named executive officer for good reason following a change in control of the Company. - (4) The value of accelerated unvested RSUs is based on the last reported sales price of our Class A common stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 multiplied by the number of accelerated units.
+Such payments will only be received by a named executive officer in the event of the termination of employment by the named executive officer for good reason following a change in control of the Company. - The value of accelerated unvested RSUs is based on the last reported sales price of our Class A common stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 multiplied by the number of accelerated units.
 The value of accelerated unvested PSUs is based on the last reported sales price of our Class A common stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 multiplied by the Target Number of Shares (as defined in the applicable performance-based stock unit agreement).
-The value of accelerated unvested stock options is calculated by taking the difference between the last reported sales price of our Class A common stock on the Nasdaq Stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 and the exercise price and multiplying it by the number of shares of Class A common stock underlying the unvested stock options (as defined in the applicable stock option agreement).
-The value of accelerated unvested stock options is calculated by taking the difference between the last reported sales price of our Class A common stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 and the exercise price and multiplying it by the number of shares of Class A common stock underlying the unvested stock options is calculated by taking the difference between the last reported sales price of our Class A common stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 and the exercise price and multiplying it by the Target Number of Shares (as defined in the applicable stock Option agreement).
-The value of fiscal 2017 and the exercise price and multiplying it by the Target Number of Shares (as defined in the applicable performance-based stock option agreement).
+The value of accelerated unvested stock options is calculated by taking the difference between the last reported sales price of our Class A common stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 and the exercise price and multiplying it by the number of shares of Class A common stock underlying the unvested stock options (as defined in the applicable stock option agreement).
+The value of accelerated unvested performance options is calculated by taking the difference between the last reported sales price of our Class A common stock on the Nasdaq Stock Market on the last trading day of fiscal 2017 and the exercise price and multiplying it by the Target Number of Shares (as defined in the applicable performance-based stock option agreement).